Sola fide: Patristic statements

 Schreiner observes that Augustine of Hippo differs from the reformers as he understood the word "justify" to mean make righteous and not declare righteous, and thus he denied imputed righteousness.
 He also saw salvation as a process, despite that he still held very grace-oriented views of salvation, having similarities to the views reformers later would believe.
 Jovinian, who is often seen as a heretic by Catholics and as a forerunner by Protestants, has been argued to have been a very early witness to a Protestant view of justification.
 It has been argued that Marius Victorinus and Hilary of Poitiers taught faith alone.
 Marius Victorinus wrote that our own merits do not justify us and that we are justified by faith alone, however works should follow from that faith.
 Hilary of Poitiers seemed to have believed grace oriented views of salvation, which is by faith: as he declared "salvation is entirely by faith", Hilary often contrasts salvific faith and salvation by works, which leads to unbelief.
 He also believed salvation to be by grace in the Old Testament and he saw Abraham as a model for the Jews, who was justified by faith.

-Schreiner wrote that some statements made by Origen are consistent with the doctrine of faith alone, claiming that faith is the foundation of justification, but that he is not very clear on his view of justification.
+Origen (185 – c.
+253) in his day mentioned individuals who denied any future judgement based on works.
+He refers to them in his commentary on Romans 10:9.
+While not considered heretical, he rejected their views, emphasizing that faith must be expressed through the actions of believers to be meaningful.

 Clement of Alexandria taught that faith was the basis of salvation, however he also believed that faith was also the basis of "gnosis" which for him mean spiritual and mystical knowledge.

 Because Polycarp does not make enough statements on salvation, he could have been either believed sola fide or that both works and faith are needed, but it is unclear which one he believed from his few statements.